Suspect in deputy-involved shooting had criminal past - NewsBreak

 While deputies were attempting to arrest Heard, he walked backward away from deputies, so as deputies got closer, Heard kept resisting arrest.

-Deputies arrested Heard for pedestrian in the road way and resisting arrest.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Deputies arrested Heard for pedestrians in the roadway and resisting arrest.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0